Iraqi Jews in Israel: The Bombings of Baghdad (1950-1951)

-Exodus of Iraqi Jews (1949–1952)
+The identity and motive of the bombers has been the subject of heavy debate both within the public and academic sphere.
+Some academics have argued that the culprits were affiliated with the Iraqi Independence Party, responsible for antisemitic campaigns in Iraq.
+They support this arguments pointing to the Israeli investigation into the case of the bombings, which strongly indicated a link to the Iraqi antisemitic far-right.
+Others have argued that the bombings were the result of the Iraqi Zionist underground in collaboration with the Israeli Mossad, who targeted Iraqi Jews in order to push them to flee to Israel.
+While the evidence of this is highly debated, many, including Iraqi Jews, hold this perspective of the events.

-Following the 1947 Partition Plan for Palestine and Israeli independence in 1948, a wave of anti-Semitism hit Iraq.
-All Jews working in the government were removed from their positions, hundreds were arrested on dubious charges of being Zionists or Communists.
-On October 23, 1948, wealthy Jewish businessman Shafiq Ades, who was an outspoken Anti-Zionist, was publicly hanged in Basra after being accused of selling weapons to Israel and the Iraqi Communist Party.
-No evidence was provided during the three-day trial showing Ades sold weapons to Israel and the judge presiding over the case was a member of a pro-Nazi party.
-The general sentiment among Iraqi Jews following his killing was that if Ades could be executed by the state, any Jew could.
-After the establishment of Israel in 1948, Iraq forbade Jews from emigrating to Israel.
-Even with the restrictions, the Iraqi Zionist underground was smuggling around 1,000 Jews every month to Israel via Iran.
+Exodus of Iraqi Jews (1950–1952)

-On May 19, 1950, 150 Jews were airlifted out of Iraq.
+Between the abolition of martial law at the end of 1949 and March 1950, thousands of Jews were clandestinely transported across the border to Iran, many individuals secured the assistance of an Arab smuggler, while a few were transported with the aid of the Zionist underground movement.
+In March 1950, a government law was enacted allowing Jews who wished to leave the State to do so upon renouncing their citizenship.
+Consequently, a significant number registered, resulting in approximately 110,000 Jews legally emigrating to Israel between June 1950 and June 1951.
 At first it was called "Operation Ali Baba," however it became known by Operation Ezra and Nehemiah, for the prophets who led Babylonian Jews out of exile to the Land of Israel.
 Within days of the first operation, over 30,000 Iraqi Jews registered to leave which meant they had to leave within 15 days.
 The ones who weren't able to leave within 15 days were considered stateless refugees, and many lived homeless in the streets of Baghdad.
 In response, the Iraqi government announced that it was prepared to move them to concentration camps if they were not removed swiftly.
+Additionally, around 13,000 Iraqi Jews emigrated to Israel through illegal means.
+In 1951, the Iraqi government enacted a freeze on the properties of individuals who had departed or were preparing to depart from the country.

-From 1950–1952 between 120,000 and 130,000 Jews were airlifted out of Iraq to Israel.
+Between (1950 to 1952) around 120,000 and 130,000 Jews were airlifted out of Iraq to Israel.
 Once the operation was over, only 6,000 Jews remained in Iraq.